-Admission What high school courses are required?
+high school courses are required?
 Are entrance tests required?

+Requirements Which

-Requirements Which one?
-What scores are acceptable?
-Is a certain grade point average or class rank required?
-Will my activities and school involvement be considered?
-Is there an essay on the application?
+scores are acceptable?

+rtain grade point average or class rank required?

+y activities and school involvement be considered?

+re an essay on the application?
 Is it read?

-Is there an early decision or early action plan?
-On what basis are applicants accepted?
-Are personal interviews or letters of recommendation required?
-Do certain majors have special requirements?
-What percent of applicants are accepted?
-Can admission denials be appealed?
-What are the application filing dates?
-Academics What is the average class size?
+e an early decision or early action plan?

+at basis are applicants accepted?

+- ersonal interviews or letters of recommendation required?

+tain majors have special requirements?

+• What percent of applicants are accepted?

+• Can ac lmission denials be appealed?

+• What are the application filing dates?

+Academics • What is the average class size?
 Largest?
 Smallest?

+How r nany students in last year's freshman class returned for their

+more year?

-How many students in last year's freshman class returned for their sophomore year?
-What was the grade point average for the freshman class last year?
-What is the college's procedure for student orientation, class placement, and scheduling?
+• What was the grade point average for the freshman class last year?

+is the college's procedure for student orientation, class placement,

+heduling?
 Are classes guaranteed?

-How is a faculty advisor assigned to students?
-What services does the school offer for the student who is undecided about a major?
-How many students complete a degree?
-What are the most popular majors?
-Are students taught by full-time faculty members, graduate assistants, or a combination of both?
-What types of additional services are provided by their school at no additional cost to the student (e.g., tutoring, career and personal counseling, developmental reading and study-skills workshops, job placement)?
-Is there an Honors Program?
+s a faculty advisor assigned to students?

+services does the school offer for the student who is undecided

+a major?

+nany students complete a degree?

+are the most popular majors?

+udents taught by full-time faculty members, graduate assistants, or bination of both?

+types of additional services are provided by their school at no

+onal cost to the student (e.g., tutoring, career and personal

+eling, developmental reading and study-skills workshops, job

+nent)?

+- e an Honors Program?
 What are the qualifications for entry?

-College Where is the college located (city, suburb, small town, or rural setting)?
-Characteristics What is the surrounding community like?
-Onaraoteristios Is the college public, private, or church affiliated?
-What is the current student enrollment?
-What special or unique programs are offered?
-Does the college have general education or course distribution requirements?
-What are they?
-Does the college have special programs for transfer students?
-What is the academic calendar (semesters or quarters)?
-(55.115.15.15.15.15.15.15.15.15.15.15.15.
+e is the college located (city, suburb, small town, or rural setting)?

+is the surrounding community like?

+college public, private, or church affiliated?

+is the current student enrollment?

+special or unique programs are offered?

+he college have general education or course distribution

+ements?

+are they?

+he college have special programs for transfer students?

+is the academic calendar (semesters or quarters)?